BartNorakomi/Usas2/tools/_readme.txt

 In the case of Powershell, only the Powershell host (CLI) is needed and comes default with Windows.
 There's also a Linux and Mac version, but need to be installed manually.
 Node.js files need to have the js parser installed, which isn't a default Windows program.

 #The following Powershell tools are available
-add-u2gfx.ps1	;add a bitmap gfx file to usas2.rom using DSM add-u2maps.ps1	;add one or more room map files to usas2.rom using DSM archive-file.ps1	;archive one or more files to "versions\" commit.ps1		;shortcut for <<git add -A;git commit -m "x">> concat-sc5files.ps1	;temp tool to concatenate two .sc5 files (*obsolete when Laurens his image convertor tool is available)
+add-u2gfx.ps1	;add a bitmap gfx file to usas2.rom using DSM (updated 20240427) add-u2maps.ps1	;add one or more room map files to usas2.rom using DSM (updated 20240427) archive-file.ps1	;archive one or more files to "versions\" commit.ps1		;shortcut for <<git add -A;git commit -m "x">> concat-sc5files.ps1	;temp tool to concatenate two .sc5 files (*obsolete when Laurens his image convertor tool is available)